arthur-bouton/TF_ODE/README.md

 ### Dependencies:

+To download the git submodules, clone this repository with the `git clone --recursive` option or run in the root directory:
+`$ git submodule update --init`

 To compile the simulations, you will need to install the following libraries:
 `$ sudo apt-get install libode-dev libopenscenegraph-dev libeigen3-dev libboost-dev libboost-python-dev libyaml-cpp-dev`